zhukovgreen/zhukovgreen/artem_cv.md

 Employment Duration 4 yrs 1 mos

-Building a software platform to support new products and the company's processes.
+Building a software platform to support new products and the company processes.

+**DevOps:**
+- Setting up automatic deployment system with a help of Gitlab runners, docker-compose, shell scripting and Gitlab CI.
+- Writing Ansible and Vagrant scripts to deploy the app on Kubernetes
+- Containerization of a different applications for the needs of the team ( i.e. special cli version of FreeCAD, image with pythonnet support on Linux and Mono, linux with wine integration to run windows assemblies on linux
+)
+- Building infrastructure automation for development and staging environments
+- Setting up app monitoring with help of Gitlab CI, Sentry and some scripting
+- Setting up app templating, pre-commit hooks for a team

+**Team leadership:**
 - leading the team of 4 developers, learning from them
 - determining backend architecture and technological stack
 - building microservices (Python, aiohttp, Docker, openAPI ...)